Quentin Fournier

 I received my Ph.D. from Polytechnique Montréal, working with Daniel Aloise and Michel R. Dagenais on the use of Transformers to detect anomalies in Linux kernel traces.

-Polytechnique Montréal
+Lecturer at Polytechnique Montréal

 INF8111